Backfeed – the memorable feed processor

 - Are all back items retrieved?

-- Sometimes, it depends.
-Backfeed will retrieve up to 50 unique snapshots from archive.org.
-Usually that means much more than 50 individual items, if that many are archived for the feed.
-If a feed is updated frequently, and has a very large history, 50 snapshots may not be enough to include the full history.
+- Usually, yes.
+Backfeed will retrieve up to 5000 unique snapshots from archive.org.
+Each snapshot will link to multiple podcast episodes or articles, so the total number of items can be many more.
+If a feed is updated frequently, and has a very large history, 5000 snapshots may not be enough to include the full history.